 Because herpes is widespread among adults, not life-threatening, and more challenging to diagnose outside of an active outbreak accurately, standard STI tests don’t include herpes.
 You need to specifically request that the test for HSV be added-on, which almost no one does.

-Just because many people have been or will be infected by herpes, doesn’t mean you want to take unnecessary risks.
+Just because many people have been infected by herpes doesn’t mean you want to take unnecessary risks.
 So how can you prevent herpes?
 Don’t ever have any contact with anyone for the rest of your life.
 Yikes, that is a bit drastic.
 To minimize your chances of being infected, use common sense and standard safer sex practices.
 Don’t share drinks or utensils.
 Before having sexy fun, make sure you take a good look at their mouth & genitals for signs of an active outbreak.
-That really shouldn’t even be necessary since you also want to stick with mature people who won’t unnecessarily risk infecting others.
-You want smart sex partners who choose to not have sexy time with you if they recently had an outbreak.
+That really shouldn’t be necessary since you also want to stick with mature people who won’t unnecessarily risk infecting others.
+You want smart sex partners who choose not to have a sexy time with you if they recently had an outbreak.
 Of course, you should also use condoms and dental dams…and switch them out whenever you switch between people (like during group sex) and regularly wash your hands after intimate contact.

 Please remember that herpes can be spread when there are no signs or symptoms.
-It can spread via touch, spit, saliva and intimate contact.
+It can spread via touch, spit, saliva, and intimate contact.

 This is a serious medical topic.
 You should take it seriously.
 Make sure to discuss it with your own medical doctor to figure out the best approach for your own personal situation.
 For more information, check out https://www.cdc.gov/std/herpes/stdfact-herpes-detailed.htm